comunica/Article-ISWC2023-SolidQuery/content/evaluation.md

 Instead, our integrated approach makes use of the [zero-knowledge query planning technique](cite:cites zeroknowldgequeryplanning) that uses heuristics to plan the query before execution.

-Since the only difference between the implementations of the integrated and two-phase approach is in how they plan the query, we can derive the query plan of the integrated approach is very ineffective.
+Since the only difference between the integrated and two-phase implementations is in how they plan the query, we can derive that the query plan of the integrated approach is ineffective.
-As such, there is clear need for better query planning during integrated execution, and the two-phase approach shows that performance could become more than two times better.
+Hence, there is a need for better query planning during integrated execution, where performance could ideally become more than two times better.

 [Zero-knowledge query planning](cite:cites zeroknowldgequeryplanning) is ineffective in our experiments because it has been designed under the assumptions of Linked Open Data,